GoblinArchives/LiminalHorror/SRD3/cults.md

 ## **CULT GENERATOR**
+There is a perchance generator that uses this table: [Liminal Horror Cult Generator](https://perchance.org/liminal-horror-cults)

 | d12  | Name A            | Name B                  | Lead by                 |
 | :--- | :---------------- | :---------------------- | :---------------------- |